Cost & Financial Aid

 *Direct and indirect charges are based on 2017-18 pricing tables (consumer price index) and should only be considered an estimate.
 Indirect charge estimates are typical expenses for graduate students in the Master’s in Teaching program and assume off-campus living.
 Your costs may be different depending on your specific situation.
 If you are a career-changer and feel that the costs in this standardized model are too low to meet your needs, please contact the Office of Financial Aid to discuss special consideration.

-Understanding your aid eligibility
+Understanding your financial aid process

 Maintain at least half-time status